Stable components in the parameter plane of transcendental functions of finite type: Preliminaries and Setup

 The map $f$ is said to be of {\em finite type} if it has a finite number of singular values.
 Note that this implies all the singular values are isolated.

-If an asymptotic value is isolated, the radius $r$ in the above proposition can be chosen small enough so that $f:U_r \rightarrow D(v,r) \setminus\{v\}$ is universal covering map.
-In this case $U_r$ is called an {\em asymptotic tract} for the asymptotic value $v$ and $v$ is called a {\em logarithmic singular value}.
+If an asymptotic value $v$ is isolated, the radius $r$ in the above proposition can be chosen small enough so that $f:U_r \rightarrow B(v,r) \setminus\{v\}$ is a universal covering map.
+In this case $U_r$ is called an {\em asymptotic tract} for the asymptotic value $v$ and $v$ is called a {\em logarithmic singular value} or a {\em logarithmic singularity}.
 The number of distinct asymptotic tracts of a given asymptotic value is called its {\em multiplicity}.
+Note that this notion is not the same as the multiplicity of a critical value, that is, the sum of the multiplicities (local degree minus one) of $f$ over all its preimages.
+Using this term in these two ways should not cause confusion.